Submissions are closed until mid-2020.

 Read a profile about Andrew from the Washington Post Magazine’s “Heir to a Scandal”

 SFWP continues to explore ways to champion books, writing, and writers.
 With over 35 titles published since 2005, we’ve unflinchingly adapted to the changing world of publishing and we challenge the norms by embracing short stories, novellas, translations, reprints, and the avante garde.
 We maintain two exciting imprints – Alan Squire Publishing, specializing in boutique books and poetry, and 2040 Books, a press devoted to featuring ethnic authors and promoting diverse literature.
+In 2020, we will be launching City Different Books, a children’s book imprint dedicated to STEM/STEAM themes and diversity.

 “SFWP launched the best year of my literary life.” –K.L.
 Cook, author of Last Call and The Girl from Charnelle